LisaHJung/OTel-for-Beginners-JS/README.md

 `Code-based` solutions give you deeper insight by generating rich telemetry directly from your application.
 Using the OpenTelemetry API, you can create custom traces, metrics, and logs that complement the data collected automatically by zero-code solutions.

+In this episode, we will use zero-code solutions to instrument our app to generate traces you will visualize using Jaeger.

 In our setup, the following OTel packages have been installed:
 ```
+# In the project directory
 npm install @opentelemetry/sdk-node \
   @opentelemetry/auto-instrumentations-node \
   @opentelemetry/exporter-trace-otlp-grpc
 ```
+`@opentelemetry/sdk-node` is the core OpenTelemetry SDK for Node.js.
+It gives your app the tools it needs to generate, manage, and collect telemetry such as traces and metrics.

+With `@opentelemetry/auto-instrumentations-node`, popular Node.js libraries and frameworks are instrumented automatically, allowing your app to generate telemetry with zero code changes.

+`@opentelemetry/exporter-trace-otlp-grpc` sends the telemetry your app generates to any OTLP-compatible collector or backend over gRPC, moving trace data out of your app so it can be processed, stored, and visualized.

 **instrumentation.js**

+This file prepares your app to generate traces through auto-instrumentation and send this trace data to a collector or backend.

 ```
 const opentelemetry = require('@opentelemetry/sdk-node');